teyah-design/tau/README.md

 ## Anything else?

-If you want to help, feel free to star the project here on GitHub, give @teyah.design a shout on social media or open a PR :)
+If you want to help, feel free to:

+- Star the project here on GitHub
+- Give us a shout on social media - @teyah.design
+- Contribute :)